Super LiDAR Intensity for Robotic Perception

 \subsubsection{Data Acquisition}

-The Super LiDAR Reflectance dataset was acquired using a Giraffe ground robot platform equipped with a multi-sensor suite: an Intel RealSense D435i camera capturing RGB images at 1280 × 720 resolution, a Livox MID-360 LiDAR sensor with a 360° horizontal and 59° vertical field of view (FoV) operating at 10 Hz point cloud generation rate, and a high-frequency IMU sampling at 200 Hz.
+The Super LiDAR Intensity dataset was acquired using a Giraffe ground robot platform equipped with a multi-sensor suite: an Intel RealSense D435i camera capturing RGB images at 1280 × 720 resolution, a Livox MID-360 LiDAR sensor with a 360° horizontal and 59° vertical field of view (FoV) operating at 10 Hz point cloud generation rate, and a high-frequency IMU sampling at 200 Hz.
 Initially, the robot autonomously navigated through selected representative environments.
 Upon reaching predetermined locations, it maintained a stationary pose for 60 seconds to facilitate the accumulation of multiple LiDAR scans.
 The synchronized sensor data, including LiDAR point clouds, camera images, and IMU measurements, were recorded as raw ROS (Robot Operating System) packets and systematically organized into dataset collections.
-To ensure data diversity and minimize inter-dataset correlation, the robot's orientation and position were deliberately adjusted between recording sessions.
+To enhance data diversity and minimize inter-dataset correlation, the robot's orientation and position were deliberately adjusted between recording sessions.
 For the same scene, the robot was either moved a distance \(d > 30 \, \mathrm{m}\) or rotated by an angle \(\theta > 90^\circ\) to capture diverse perspectives and ensure sample uniqueness.
 The dataset comprises 20 distinct urban scenes, including gardens, libraries, plazas, etc., with an average density of approximately 40 samples per kilometer.
 To eliminate data leakage, the dataset was split by scenes, ensuring that the training, validation, and test sets were collected from entirely separate environments with no overlap.